LIOHN/Project-Flower-FLDs/README.md

 # Project-Flower-FLDs
-Solo Masters project "COMP592 Fashion Landmark Detection with a Convolutional Neural Network"
+Solo Masters project "COMP592 Fashion Landmark Detection with a Convolutional Neural Network" This project obtained a grade of over 70% (first) and was developed before I learnt TDD.

 In this project, I took on the task of training a machine learning model to predict key points on pictures of garments with the use of CNNs.
 The challenge was to find a robust and performant architecture that would beat a benchmark model called DFA (deep fashion alignment).